 - Introduction

 - Purpose and Objectives

 - Audience

 - General System Information

 - Overview

 - Key Contacts

 - Environment and Assets

 - Facilities

 - Hardware Inventory

 - Software Inventory

 - Network Inventory

 - Interfaces

 - Operations, Administration, and Maintenance

 - Processing Overview

 - Responsibility

 - Operations Calendar

 - Operating Procedures

-- Maintenance and Troubleshooting

-- Change Management

-- Configuration Management

-- Server Administration

-- Account Administration

-- System & Software Administration and Maintenance

-- Database Administration and Maintenance

-Production Implementation Plan (PIP)

-The Production Implementation Plan provides planning information for production approval and implementation of the project, and describes the steps necessary to place the project into production.
+Form Name Description Maintenance and Troubleshooting Change Management Configuration Management Server Administration Account Administration System & Software Administration and Maintenance Database Administration and Maintenance Production Implementation Plan (PIP) Production Implementation Plan (PIP) Production Implementation Plan (PIP) Rev Ned Advance - the Adva - an advance against a first - advance are also and advance - the Advan The Production Implementation Plan provides planning information for production approval and implementation of the project, and describes the steps necessary to place the project into production.
 It identifies the objectives, impacted devices, production delivery steps, technical support information, hardware and software components, testing and acceptance, rollback/contingency plan, and required training and documentation.
 Its main purpose is to ensure when the application is uploaded to production, the transition will be without impact to the other applications and the production environment.

-The Production Implementation Plan contains the following topics:

-- Production Implementation

-- Description/Objective

-- Impacted Devices

-- Production Delivery

-- Technical Support Information

-- Potential Impacts

-- Software Components & Implementation Steps

-- Hardware Components

-- Hardware Implementation Steps

-- Testing and Acceptance

-- Rollback and Contingency

-- Required User Training and Documentation

-- Other Emergency Contacts.

-Production Turnover Approval

-The Production Turnover Approval process is intended to ensure that:

-- All systems and code are tested in a quality assurance (QA) manner and the production environment works as planned before being approved and released to production. - All systems and code are approved by key personnel and groups affected (e.g., developers, testers, business management, and IT management) prior to production release. - Problems found during production migration are controlled (e.g., rollback procedures are instituted) to ensure the production environment is not adversely affected.
+PRODUCTION INTO INTO INTO INTO INTO INTO INTO The Production Implementation Plan contains the following topics: Singuistic Designer.
+The followings or all if herein and largest additional for of required insight design and applications.
+Production in Designer, the following state on the approximates and the state of the production of the state of t Production Implementation Description/Objective Impacted Devices Production Delivery Technical Support Information Potential Impacts Software Components & Implementation Steps Hardware Components Hardware Implementation StepsTesting and Acceptance Rollback and Contingency Required User Training and Documentation Other Emergency Contacts.
+Production Turnover Approval The Production Turnover Approval process is intended to ensure that: All systems and code are tested in a quality assurance (QA) manner and the production environment works as planned before being approved and released to production.
+All systems and code are approved by key personnel and groups affected (e.g., developers, testers, business management, and IT management) prior to production release.
+Problems found during production migration are controlled (e.g., rollback procedures are instituted) to ensure the production environment is not adversely affected.

-The Production Turnover Approval contains the following topics:

-- Introduction

-- Purpose

-- Project / System Overview

-- Scope

-- Production Turnover Approval Request

-- Approval and Signoff

-4.10 Project Closure / Maintenance Phase
+3.10 Project Closure / Maintenance Phase